torchbox/django-pattern-library/docs/guides/overriding-template-tags.md

 The package overrides the following Django tags:

-* `{% extends %}`
+- `{% extends %}`
-* `{% include %}`
+- `{% include %}`

-It's required to allow us to define fake template context and override other template tags in `yaml` files.
+It's required to allow us to define fake template context and override other template tags in YAML files.
 This package uses custom behaviour for these tags only when rendering pattern library and falls back to Django's standard behaviour on all other cases.

 The override process has two parts:

 1. Override your template tag with a mock implementation
-2. Define fake result for your tag in a `yaml` file
+2. Define fake result for your tag in a YAML file

 ### Providing a default value for template tags